Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 In this type of fracture, damage to the surrounding tissues has been established.

 Seek emergency assistance if you notice the bone jutting through the skin (or if it looks like it is about to).
 Emergency treatment is necessary if you experience difficulty breathing, severe pain, and/or rapid swelling in the affected area.
 Immediate care is needed if the fracture is accompanied by numbness, a tingling sensation, or discoloration in the arm.

 As mentioned, there are only a few cases of collarbone fracture which will have to be treated with surgery.
 One indication is an open fracture where the bone fragment is jutting out through the skin.
-Another reason for surgical intervention is when there is severe displacement.
-That is, when two or more parts of the collarbone fail to align properly.
+Another reason for surgical intervention is when there is severe displacement—when two or more parts of the collarbone fail to align properly.
 Cases of multiple fractures also necessitate surgery.
 This is when more than one area of the collarbone has been broken.
 A shortening of the clavicle occurs either when fragments of the bone overlap or when the collarbone has been shattered.
 This case also calls for a surgical procedure.
-Other instances where operative care is required is if there is damage to the neighboring blood vessels and nerves and if the bones have not healed after three months of non-surgical intervention.
+Operative care is also required if there is damage to the neighboring blood vessels and nerves and if the bones have not healed after three months of non-surgical intervention.

 Surgical procedures for collarbone fractures are not without complications.
-As with any type of surgery, you will be placed at risk for developing infection and hemorrhage.
-3% of the time, the surrounding nerves and blood vessels are injured.
+As with any type of surgery, you will be placed at risk of developing infection and hemorrhage.
+Three percent of the time, the surrounding nerves and blood vessels are injured.

 There is also a condition referred to as the "frozen shoulder" which is more formally known as adhesive capsulitis.
-This occurs in about 4% of surgical cases.
-It is characterized by stiffness and inflammation in the connective tissue in the shoulder joint resulting to severe pain and diminished range of motion.
+This occurs in about four percent of surgical cases.
+It is characterized by stiffness and inflammation in the connective tissue in the shoulder joint resulting in severe pain and diminished range of motion.
 It tends to worsen at nighttime and during cold weather.